 The detailed description of the security functional requirements is given in the Smartcard IC Platform Protection Profile.
-These security functional requirements are listed in Table 10.
-In the last column it is marked if the requirement is refined in the [PP].
-The refinements are also valid for this ST. The additional security functional requirements are listed in Table 11.
+These security functional requirements are listed in Table 9.
+The last column defines, whether the requirement is refined within the [PP].
+The refinements are also valid for this ST. The additional security functional requirements are listed in Table 10.
 The necessary assignments are done in section 7.2.
 The description of the additional security functional requirements is given in the following.

-5.1.1.1 Subset TOE security testing (FPT\TST.2)
+5.1.1.1 Subset TOE security testing (FPT_TST.2)